Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 \subsection{Improve the mission design}

 There are a number of changes to the LUVOIR-B baseline design that could improve the quantity and quality of data.
 Some of these are relatively straightforward changes, while others require development of new technologies.
 Here we highlight six possible improvements, noting that many others likely exist.
 We examine each design change one at a time, starting from the simplest and adding them up as we go.
-While some changes have a relatively modest individual impact on the EEC yield, \emph{these impacts will ultimately compile, resulting in significant changes to expected EEC yield}.
+All of these changes will focus on reductions in exposure time.
+While previous works have shown that improvements to parameters controlling exposure time have only modest impact on the EEC yield\cite{stark2014,stark2015}, \emph{these impacts will ultimately compile, resulting in significant changes to expected EEC yield}.
 The end result demonstrates that some design changes are truly synergistic.